About this property

-This 47,529-acre area comprises a significant portion of the Upper St. Johns River Basin Project, a cooperative effort with the U.S. Army Corps of Engineers to provide flood control and environmental protection.
+This conservation area comprises a significant portion of the Upper St. Johns River Basin Project, a cooperative effort with the U.S. Army Corps of Engineers to provide flood control and environmental protection in the region.
 The first discernible channels of the St. Johns River (Three Forks) arise within the marsh south of Lake Hell ‘n’ Blazes.
-The original floodplain communities of this area were severely impacted by diking and draining for agricultural uses.
-Water management areas separate and improve the quality of agricultural waters before they flow into the river.
+The original floodplain communities of this area were severely impacted by diking and draining for agricultural uses decades ago.
+Water management areas now separate and improve the quality of agricultural waters before they flow into the river.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 Restoration has helped to improve habitat for waterfowl, wading birds, river otters and shorebirds.
 The diversity of fish and wildlife provides a recreational resource for anglers, hunters, boaters and bird-watchers.
 Alligators are seen year-round.